C-Hear/chif-tutorials/chif_example_react/react_example/README.md

 ## CHEAR CHIF Tutorial Example - Reactjs

-This is an example of how to implement CHIF files into a react app using class and functional components.
+This is an example of how to implement CHIF files (v2 and v3) into a react app using class and functional components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).